Notproginfinix/phhusson-treble_experimentations/Ulefone-Armor-9.md

 # Ulefone Armor 9
 The device generally works fine.
-The thermal camera and endoscope apps can be incorporated into any GSI with https://github.com/phhusson/ulefone-armor-9-gsi
+The thermal camera and endoscope apps can be incorporated into any GSI with https://github.com/phhusson/ulefone-armor-9-gsi.

+It does use A/B images despite being an A-only device.

 So far the thermal camera works in Android12 GSIs if you set SElinux to permissive once (it's only needed once for some reason) with `setenforce 0` as root.
 I haven't managed to get it working on Android 13 though.

+All this (except thermal camera) is likely applicable to the Armor 9E.

 ## Hardware support